davidskeck/CurioDuinoOBS/README.md

 Dependencies
 =============

-IMPORTANT: These belong one directory higher, in a folder called "libraries".
+IMPORTANT: These belong one directory higher than the CurioDuino folder, in a folder called "libraries".
 If they are not there, the Arduino IDE will not be able to find and use them.

 * Pololu Libraries - https://github.com/pololu/zumo-shield
   * ZumoBuzzer.h